|Loading Page. Please Wait...|

 Paul Scroggs (maternal - deceased) grew up initially in the Carthage, Missouri area, where he eventually retired after a long career in construction around the country with the Peter Kiewit Company.
 He actually lived in Missouri during the ragtime era when many of the greats were playing there and in Joplin, and had a few stories to tell about those times, particularly during young Bill's summer stays.
 He passed on in 1995.

-Married to Joanna S. Edwards from 1985 to 1996, who retired a few years ago from a 17 year career teaching music, 14 of which were in Loudoun County, Virginia middle schools.
+Previously Married to Joanna S. Edwards from 1985 to 1996, who retired a few years later from a 17 year career teaching music, 14 of which were in Loudoun County, Virginia middle schools.
 She is a talented guitarist/singer in her own right.
-Joanna recently left a career as a high-level manager with RVIA (Recreational Vehicle Industry Association) and is pursuing other interests.
+Joanna recently left a career as a high-level manager with RVIA (Recreational Vehicle Industry Association) and is pursuing other interests, now living in Maryland.
 She is still a good friend, and the mother of our two sons, Alex and Zachary (above).

-In the past, Bill has written several programs that are currently online and in daily use across the VA.
+In the past, Bill wrote several programs that for many years were, or even are currently online and in daily use across the VA.
 This includes personnel tracking databases, an analysis tool for Gulf War Syndrome, and a program for tracking file cabinet use in the VA (not his idea – purely a Government thing)!

 Mr. Edwards’ biggest interest has always been in Ragtime and Traditional Jazz.
 While music itself is much more than a hobby, one of his greatest hobby-like joys is the continuing search for interesting sheet music from the ragtime era.
 The number of oddities and really bizarre items seen in various antique stores and malls all around the country certainly add humor to those visits.
 Many of them yield good music or recordings as well.
 The process of digitally restoring scanned covers to their original state (or better) is also a fascinating challenge that keeps Bill busy in his copious "free" time.